When to Visit Wallis and Futuna

 Visibility is typically at its best from April to October, but the warm waters (around 29°C / 84°F) mean underwater conditions are enjoyable in any season.

-Check out The Best Scuba Diving in Wallis & Futuna: Top 10 Places to Scuba Dive LINK#TTD097 to learn more.
+Check out The Best Scuba Diving in Wallis & Futuna: Top 10 Places to Scuba Dive to learn more.

 The Best Time for Fishing in Wallis and Futuna